Selling Your Earlysville Home With Curb Appeal

 Even a little color attracts and pleases the eye of would-be buyers.

 Plant a tulip border in the fall that will bloom in the spring.
-Dig a flowerbed by the mailbox and plant some pansies.
+Dig a flowerbed under the mailbox and plant some pansies.
 Place a brightly colored bench or Adirondack chair on the front porch.
 Get a little daring, and paint the front door red or blue.

 These colorful touches won’t add to the value of our house: appraisers don’t give you extra points for a blue bench.
 But beautiful colors enhance curb appeal and help your house to sell faster.